Going freelance just because you are passionate about something isn't the best idea. You need a plan and strategy.

-Knowing what you are passionate about is one thing, but knowing if you can (or should) transform that passion into a freelance business is an entirely different matter.
+Having passion is one thing, but knowing if you can turn that passion into a freelance business is entirely different.

 Step 1: What are you good at?

 What are you both passionate about and extremely good at doing?

 Are you better at writing code or designing page elements?

 Recognize your skill level and acknowledge your limitations.

 It's crucial for success.

 If you're unsure of your talents, ask yourself these questions:

 - What do people often ask you about?